Friskyy-06/violet-3/README.txt

    -fastfetch/neofetch

-  Note: You can assign your preferred apps to always launch in a certain workspace by editing the i3 config file.
+  Tip: You can assign your preferred apps to always launch in a certain workspace by editing the i3 config file.

   Example: